cemachelen/testing_flask/README.md

 Example codes for building python flask applications

+* `pipenv shell` To launch virtual environment
+* `pip install -e .` To install application
-Must use the pip environment by running `pipenv shell` and defining the environment:
+* defining the environment:
 ```bash
 set FLASK_APP=flaskr
 set FLASK_ENV=development
 ```
 * The app can be run simply by the command: `flask run`
 * The database can be initialized with the command: `flask initdb`

 ## License ##